D4De/cnn-error-classifier/README.md

 ```

 # Usage
-To correctly use the tool we first need to provide the corrupted tensors in a structure that is compatible with the classifier.
+To correctly use the tool, we must first provide the corrupted tensors in a compatible structure with the classifier.

 ## Folder structure
 ```
 error-classifier/